-- Communicator – A nurse is actually an agent of communication.
+2. Communicator – A nurse is actually an agent of communication.
 Communication is very important in the field of nursing as this is the means of giving and receiving information.
 Therapeutic communication is being studied by nurses in order to give better nursing care.
 As a communicator, she must be a good listener so that she can address the needs of the client or patient in various health care personnel.
 She is obviously the one who gives bedside care, therefore she is also the first hand to get updates and progress of the patient’s condition.
 It is her task to give this information to other medical personnel.

-- Teacher – A nurse is also expected to be a teacher in her daily activities.
+3. Teacher – A nurse is also expected to be a teacher in her daily activities.
 Giving nursing care is geared towards better health practices and this can be addressed through teaching the proper ways and health habits.
-Aside from that, the nurse is not only concerned in teaching the patient but also the significant others who will be responsible in caring the patient when discharged from the health institution.
+Aside from that, the nurse is not only concerned in teaching the patient but also the significant others who will be responsible for caring for the patient when discharged from the health institution.
 Health teachings were intended to promote health and maintain the healthy set-up thus preventing the incidence of hospital admissions.

 6. Client Advocate –As a client advocate, the nurse represents the patient when the patient is not able to represent himself.
-In order to be a client advocate, listening and placing yourself in the shoes of the patient will enable the you to know what is feels like and react with the situation.
+In order to be a client advocate, listening, and placing yourself in the shoes of the patient will enable you to know what it feels like and react with the situation.
 The next thing is to plan for ways to voice out the part of the patient so that the health care team will be able to know how to deal with the case of the patient.

-- Leader – As a nurse, he or she must be able to be an inch or a foot farther than other personnel.
+7. Leader – As a nurse, he or she must be able to be an inch or a foot farther than other personnel.
 It means that he or she must have a wider view of the situation and create goals and objectives that were attainable for the group.
-Leading as a nurse means that you can influence others to be together in a same goal or objective.
+Leading as a nurse means that you can influence others to be together in the same goal or objective.

-8. Manager – A nurse can be both a leader and a manager, however there are differences between these two terms.
+8. Manager – A nurse can be both a leader and a manager, however, there are differences between these two terms.
 Although used interchangeably, it really means a lot different.
-Being a manager means that you have the responsibility to give directions, organize, plan and implements things out.
+Being a manager means that you have the responsibility to give directions, organize, plan, and implements things out.
 A nurse manager has been given the power to facilitate the unit or case.

-- Role Mode – A nurse must also be able to be true with what he or she is saying.
+- Role Model – A nurse must also be able to be true with what he or she is saying.
 The cliché “walk the talk” defines this role.
 A nurse must be able to put into practice the proper ways that he or she has been teaching so that he or she can teach people by example.